libdragon

 Returns

-A pointer to an arbitrary file handle assigned by the filesystem code or NULL on error.
+A pointer to an arbitrary file handle assigned by the filesystem code or NULL on error (and errno is set).

 ◆ fstat